alxdavids/ourbbg/content/post/intro.md

 an opaque and unknown consortium fronted by an individual from the UAE.
 Our Baseball Ground saw the club sack its club captain for an off-field incident that was executed by two players that continued to play for the club.
-Our Baseball Ground, saw the club run into the ground by a local businessman.
+Our Baseball Ground has seen the club run into the ground by a local businessman.
 A man that single-handedly and painstakingly dismantled the best Derby County squad over the past two decades, and then hid all of his failings behind the fact that he was a Derby *"fan"*.
 A man that continues to *speak* to supporters only via his regular appearances with his mates on talk-show radio.

 Against this backdrop, we wanted to start a discussion around the recent history that we *do* know.
 We wanted to talk about what elements